 The word “beans” sometimes refers more than the wide variety of legumes that grace our dinner tables.
 You can say you don’t give “beans” about a subject.
 Or you can say you are making “beans.”
 The Bush family has made beans literally and figuratively from their long line of products that date back to 1908.

-On my trip to the Great Smoky Mountains to celebrate a half century of life a couple of years ago, the Bush’s Visitor Center was on my list.
+On my trip to the Great Smoky Mountains to celebrate a half-century of life a few years ago, the Bush’s Visitor Center was on my list.
 It’s about 19 miles from Pigeon Forge and our favorite hotel so I talked myself out of going.
 But my husband persisted since it was all I talked about when planning the trip.
 Give a gold star to the hubs because we would have missed the best part of our trip.

 I love history and learning and Bush’s Visitor Center did not disappoint.
 I was fascinated by the short film that showed beans and the fixings in big vats ready to be canned and shipped around the world.
 Interspersed with the bean-making story was the story of the Bush Family.
 I had no idea the company offered anything but beans!
 But no more spoilers.
 You need to see the film for yourself.